 The MSOT program at UMHB is slated to begin in January 2020.
-The application is anticipated to be available through OTCAS beginning January 2, 2019.
+The application will be available through OTCAS beginning January 2, 2019.
 The program has a rolling admissions process and the first cycle of candidates to be reviewed will be on May 15, 2019.
 Applications will continue to be reviewed on a monthly basis until the class of 30 is filled and the alternate list is complete.
 Below are admissions requirements and prerequisites required.

 - Minimum cumulative GPA of 3.0 for last 60 hours at time of application is required and must be maintained prior to start of program (3.0 for prerequisites)